-With summer on the way, I’ve been working on fine-tuning some oatmeal ice pops that your kids can eat for breakfast when it’s too hot to eat warm breakfast foods, like oatmeal.
+With summer on the way, I’ve been fine-tuning some oatmeal ice pops that your kids can eat for breakfast when it’s too hot to eat a warm breakfast.
 I figured I’d come up with oatmeal alternative that’s not only icy, but easy on busy mornings when you’re trying to get everyone off to camp or work.

 - Need ice pop mold?
-Check out my 2013 picks for BPA-free ice pop molds.
+Check out my favorite BPA-free ice pop molds.

 On the flip-side, the blueberry oatmeal pops were a big hit.
 That said, I’ll refine the apple ice pops, hopefully to make them less “Boring” and in the meantime, here’s the recipe for the blueberry oatmeal pops.